-a.
+- 39. Liability - 40.
+Sharing of Findings, Data, and Other Research Products - 41.
+Partnerships with Foreign Collaborators - 42.
+Government Permits and Activities Abroad - 43.
+Sense of the Congress on Use of Funds - 44.
+Increasing Seat Belt Use in the United States a.
 The awardee has full responsibility for the conduct of the project or activity supported under this award and for adherence to the award conditions.
 Although the awardee is encouraged to seek the advice and opinion of NSF on special problems that may arise, such advice does not diminish the awardee's responsibility for making sound scientific and administrative judgments and should not imply that the responsibility for operating decisions has shifted to NSF.
 The awardee is responsible for notifying NSF about: (1) any allegation of research misconduct that it concludes has substance and requires an investigation in accordance with NSF research misconduct regulations published at 45 CFR 689; or (2) any significant problems relating to the administrative or financial aspects of the award.

-b.
-The requirements of this award are contained in these Grant General Conditions unless otherwise specified in the award instrument.
+1. Awardee Responsibilities and Compliance with Federal Requirements b.
+The requirements of this award are contained in these Cooperative Agreement General Conditions unless otherwise specified in the award.
 Certain applicable Federal administrative standards are incorporated by reference.
 The applicable requirements are contained in: